July 20th, 2015 | Sterling

 If you submit directly to your Provider, have a checklist on hand and review it before sending an order to your screening company.
 Take a few moments to ensure that the candidate has included the necessary information, such as their SSN and legal name including middle name so that the screening company will have everything it needs to perform the background check.

-You can learn more about what causes background check delays, measures you can take to speed things up, and the importance of conducting a thorough background check by attending our upcoming webinar, Criminal Record Checks: Why Do They Take So Long?
+You can learn more about what causes background check delays, measures you can take to figure out how to speed up a background check, and the importance of conducting a thorough background check by attending our upcoming webinar, Criminal Record Checks: Why Do They Take So Long?